kba/hocr-spec/1.2/spec.md

     title="bbox 10 20 160 30">...</span>
 ```

-The bounding box `bbox` of this line is shown in blue and it is span
+The bounding box 'bbox' of this line is shown in blue and it is span
 by the upper-left corner (10, 20) and the lower-right corner (160, 30).
 All coordinates are measured with reference to the top-left corner of
 the document image which border is drawn in black.